Liquid Force

-Liquid Force is a manufacturer of wakeboard and kiteboarding related products, gear, and clothing, based in the United States.
-The company also has a wakeskating and wakesurfing division besides the wakeboarding and kiteboarding focus.

-Liquid Force now counts as one of the leading manufacturers in the wakeboard related products and clothing market.
+Liquid Force is a manufacturer of wakeboarding, wakesurfing, wake foiling, and other wake related products based in the United States.
+Liquid Force is one of the leading manufacturers in the wakeboard related products and focused on relentless innovation as its mantra.

-Besides manufacturing wakeboard related products and clothing, the company sponsors numerous events and athletes to promote the sport.
+Besides manufacturing, the Liquid Force sponsors numerous events and athletes to grow and promote the sport.

 Liquid Force was founded in 1995 by Tony Finn and Jimmy Redmon, both pioneers in the sport of wakeboarding.
-Its headquarters are located in Encinitas, California.
+Its headquarters are located in Carlsbad, California.

 History

 1985–1994

 In 1985 the future founders of Liquid Force Tony Finn and Jimmy Redmon separately looked for alternatives to waterskiing and surfing.

 Tony Finn created the so-called "skurfer" which had a similar shape to a surfboard but was much shorter.

 At the same time Jimmy Redmon came up with a water ski board which was produced by his own company Redline Designs.
 On contrary to the "skurfer" the water ski board was a bit lighter and the first to have foot straps.